ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 When I was still using Squarespace, I tried installing a server-side script called [highlight.js](https://highlightjs.org).
 Highlight.js applies color schemes to `<code>` blocks according to the type of code in the block, be it JavaScript, HTML, CSS, Perl, etc.

 For whatever reason, I was never able to get it to work with my Squarespace site.
 I forgot about it actually.
-But while I was browsing the `markdown-it` plugin database (for problems eventually solved by the two aforementioned plugins in this post), I stumbled upon a `markdown-it` plugin called [`markdown-it-highlightjs`](https://www.npmjs.com/package/markdown-it-highlightjs/), which -- you guessed it -- sets `markdown-it` to use `highlight.js` by default.
+But while I was browsing the `markdown-it` plugin database (for problems eventually solved by the two aforementioned plugins in this post), I stumbled upon a `markdown-it` plugin called [`markdown-it-highlightjs`](https://www.npmjs.com/package/markdown-it-highlightjs/), which---you guessed it---sets `markdown-it` to use `highlight.js` by default.

 1. Navigate to Camel's directory with `cd`
 2. Further navigate to the `node_modules` directory